-Telehealth (sometimes also referred to as telemedicine) includes sending images to a specialist, live two-way video consultations between patient and provider, capturing and sending data from monitoring devices, and/or incorporating data and images into EMRs.
-Reasons for using telehealth include improved access to healthcare for patients in remote locations, cost effectiveness, and patient demand.
+Telehealth/telemedicine includes sending images to a specialist, live two-way video consultations between patient and provider, capturing and sending data from monitoring devices, and/or incorporating data and images into electronic medical records (EMRs).
+Reasons for using telehealth vary, but typically include improved access to healthcare for patients in remote locations, cost effectiveness, and patient demand.

 “The global patient monitoring and telehealth market has continued its expansion in the institutional, home, and even school segments of the health market with the United States and many European countries at the forefront of implementation.” – Kalorama Information

 Worldwide, school-based telehealth is a growing trend in developed nations.
 The United States has been at the forefront of implementation with rapid expansion of programs in schools since 2017, though COVID-19 has made implementation more necessary than ever before.
 There are several additional reasons for the growing trend including: